FangChengRu/Yolov3-tiny_Lane-Segmentation/README.md

 Object Detection + Segmentation model (reference by YOLOP model)

-My model is Yolov3-tiny + Segmentation head
+This model is Yolov3-tiny + Segmentation head

+And can convert to ONNX and Kneron

+Success inference on Kneron KL520